At Groundswell Center we are committed to the creation of an equitable local food system– one that truly works for all of us.

 - Work with staff and leadership to ensure our meetings and events are accessible, including but not limited to providing childcare, transportation, meals and interpretation as needed.

-- Commit ourselves to this ongoing work by regularly evaluating the composition and organizational culture of our staff, board and committees through quarterly self-assessment and quarterly engagement with the Equity and Accountability Committee.
+- Commit ourselves to this ongoing work by regularly evaluating the composition and organizational culture of our staff, board and committees through annual self-assessment and bi-monthly meetings of the Equity and Accountability Committee.

 - Eventually move from being a majority white organization to an anti-racist multicultural organization, with people of color occupying at least 50% of staff and board positions.
 We hope that the steps outlined above will make this a more likely makeup for Groundswell Center.